-- If the drive components are not supplied by nyb, verify with the manufacturer that the motor's starting torque is adequate for the speed and inertia of the fan. - Inspect the installation prior to starting the fan.
+- 1. If the drive components are not supplied by nyb, verify with the manufacturer that the starting torque is adequate for the speed and inertia of the fan. - 2.
+Inspect the installation prior to starting the fan.
 Check for any loose items or debris that could be drawn into the fan or dislodged by the fan discharge.
 Check the interior of the fan as well.
 Turn the wheel by hand to check for binding. - 3.
 Check drive installation and belt tension. - 4.
 Check the tightness of all setscrews, nuts and bolts.
-When furnished, tighten hub setscrews with the wheel oriented so that the setscrew is positioned underneath the shaft. - Install all remaining safety devices and guards.
+When furnished, tighten hub setscrews with the wheel oriented so that the setscrew is positioned underneath the shaft. - 5.
+Install all remaining safety devices and guards.
 Verify that the supply voltage is correct and wire the motor.
-"Bump" the starter to check for proper wheel rotation. - Check to ensure that neither the fan nor motor shaft are rotating. - 7.
+"Bump" the starter to check for proper wheel rotation. - 6.
 Use extreme caution when testing the fan with ducting disconnected.
 Apply power and check for unusual sounds or excessive vibration.
 If either exists, see the section on Common Fan Problems.
 To avoid motor overload, do not run the fan for more than a few seconds if ductwork is not fully installed.
 Without the ductwork attached, normal operating speed may not be obtained without motor overload.
 Once ductwork is attached, check for correct fan speed and complete installation.
-Ductwork and guards must be fully installed for safety. - All wheel, sheave, and coupling setscrews should be rechecked after a few minutes, eight hours and two weeks of operation (see Tables 1 & 2 for correct tightening torques).
+Ductwork and guards must be fully installed for safety. - 7.
+Setscrews should be rechecked after a few minutes, eight hours and two weeks of operation (see Tables 1 & 2 for correct tightening torques).